 Participants will be encouraged to put together a Personal Development Plan, that alongside theological reflection upon their story will also include key leadership areas that need further consideration and growth.

-‘We are really looking forward to working with Joanna Williamson on this key course focussed on women in leadership roles, and the crucial ministry that they offer.
+‘We are really looking forward to again be working with Joanna Williamson on this key course focussed on women in leadership roles, and the crucial ministry that they offer.
 Designed to empower and encourage women, but also examine some of the particular issues they face in leadership, this course provides some of the necessary training into this important area of ministry.’ – Ian White; Programme Leader; Short Course Programme, Cliff College.

 Students say of the Short Course certificate programme: “It was all totally invaluable and I wouldn’t change a thing.”
 “Informative, challenging, reflective, resourcing, encouraging, enabling and empowering.”
 “It will be hard to hold me back on things I will do!
 I need to go back, reflect, pray, discern the next steps.
 But as a ‘way of doing and being’, it’s been brilliant to take that away.”